ethneystewart/Capstone/README.md

 sim6.py with superposition  - integrates a more complex wave - The JONSWAP spectrum defines how wave energy is distributed across different frequencies by calculating spectral density values (S_f).
 This determines the amplitude of each frequency component.
 The superposition method then takes these amplitude-scaled frequency components and sums them with randomized phases, reconstructing a realistic multi-frequency ocean wave.
 Essentially, JONSWAP sets the energy distribution, and superposition assembles the final wave motion.

 sim6.py - no superposiiton - just integrates JONSWAP - The JONSWAP spectrum in this code calculates the wave energy density at the peak frequency only, simplifying the wave model.
 The superposition method is not used here; instead, the wave motion is simulated using just the dominant frequency component, assuming a sinusoidal motion to approximate real ocean waves.

+sim7.py - The largest change is changing our integration method from eulers to RK45 utilizing the scipy package.

+Requirements:

+from scipy.interpolate import interp1d
+from scipy.integrate import solve_ivp

+Wave3D.py - this is just sim7.py with a 3D model of our wave model outputted at the end.